z3y/shaders/Documentation~/Shader Variants/PixelAA.md

 # Pixel AA

 Antialiased replacement for point filtering mode.
-Requres the texture to be set as bilinear
+Requires the texture to be set as bilinear

 # Pixel AA
 ![image](/Documentation~//Images/pixelaa.png)